 - Anti-Inflammatory - mint and cilantro are natural digestives

 - Can be made in 5 minutes!

-- Easy for meal prep and keep well in the fridge
+- Easy for meal prep and keeps well in the fridge

-To make this green chutney recipe, you will need:
+To make this mint cilantro green chutney recipe, you will need:

 Essential ingredients to make basic green chutney

 To make the most basic version of green chutney, you will need the following ingredients: